 More information on the current situation with Pacific Oyster Mortality Syndrome (POMS)

-The Department will continue to work closely with blueberry industries as well as interstate authorities to maintain future domestic market access.
+The Department will continue to work closely with blueberry industries in coming months as well as interstate authorities to maintain future domestic market access.

 More information on blueberry rust